Forty-Bot/linux-checklist/README.md

 		1. Implement an account lockout policy.
 			1. Open `/etc/pam.d/common-auth`.
 			1. Add `deny=5 unlock_time=1800` to the end of the line with `pam_tally2.so` in it.
-		1. Change all passwords to satisfy these requirements.

-			`chpasswd` is very useful for this purpose.

 1. Enable automatic updates